chartjs/Chart.js/docs/docs/developers/axes.md

     // Returns true if the scale instance is horizontal
     isHorizontal: function() {},

-    // Get the correct value from the value from this.chart.data.datasets[x].data[]
-    // If dataValue is an object, returns .x or .y depending on the return of isHorizontal()
-    // If the value is undefined, returns NaN
-    // Otherwise returns the value.
-    // Note that in all cases, the returned value is not guaranteed to be a number
-    getRightValue: function(dataValue) {},

     // Returns the scale tick objects ({label, major})
     getTicks: function() {}
 }